What is Oceanic Bathymetry?

 Bathymetry soundings (or sonar) work similar to Light Detection and Ranging (LiDAR).
 Sonar emits pings of sounds and listens for an echo.
 It calculates the distance to things by measuring the elapsed time of the echo.

-As the ship moves forward, this gives the water depths along the strip of the sea floor.
-Bathymetry uses sonar because sound waves are able to travel better in water.
+As the ship moves forward, this gives the water depths along the strip of the seafloor.
+Bathymetry uses sonar because sound waves can travel better in water.

 But there’s another source of bathymetry data and this is from satellites.
 Scientists use gravity mapping to delineate the topography of the ocean floor.

 Specifically, CryoSat-2 and Jason-1 satellites found more mass and gravitational pull at tectonic plates.
-In addition, these satellite oceanography missions play an important role in mapping ocean currents and improving global climate models.
+Also, these satellite oceanography missions play an important role in mapping ocean currents and improving global climate models.

 Because bathymetry measures the depth of the seafloor, we use water depth information in various fields.
 For example, we rely on accurate bathymetry data for understanding global ocean currents along with weather and climate.

-Plate tectonics have revolutionized our understanding of the Earth.
+The study of plate tectonics has revolutionized our understanding of the Earth.
 And most underwater trenches are found underwater.
 Because of bathymetric maps, we know how plate tectonics shape the movement of continents and even the modernization of geodetic datums.

 Unlike LiDAR which uses light waves and radar which uses radio waves, sonar uses sound.

 In other words, multibeam sends out sound waves and measures the two-way travel time between the seabed and back up.